What is Sclerotherapy?

 What is the recovery time?

-There is no downtown required; people who have had the procedure are strongly advised to walk and remain active after the treatment and are also required to wear compression socks for up to 3 weeks to reduce the risk of blood clots.
+There is no downtown; people who have had the procedure are strongly advised to walk and remain active after the treatment.
+They are also required to wear compression socks for up to 3 weeks to reduce the risk of blood clots.

 What are the side effects?

-Sclerotherapy is a relatively safe procedure with few complications.
+Sclerotherapy is a relatively safe procedure which has been used since the 1930’s with few complications.
 However, some mild side effects may occur at the site of the injection these include:

 - Raised red areas